29Rohit/Verilog-RTL-Design-using-sky130/README.md

 ```
 synth -top sub_module1 : synthesis your sub module instead of top module.
 ```
 Why it is needed?
+Reasons:-
-Reason 1.when we have multiple instance of same module.
+1. when we have multiple instance of same module.
-                         2.to reduce the load by executing one at a time for tool which is working for massive machine.
+2. to reduce the load by executing one at a time for tool which is working for massive machine.

 ### Special Cases